nexxtmission/functions.store-learning/functions/validateAddressWithShipEngine/README.md

 > The fields `addressLine1`, `cityLocality`, `stateProvince` and `countryCode` are required.

-By default the mapping is set to same fields names:
+By default, the mapping is set to the same field names:

 ```json
 {